logo

 5. Accountability

-Ignoring the Digital Personal Data Protection Act (DPDP Act) can cost more than just money - it can damage your brand’s reputation, erode customer trust, and invite serious legal consequences.
+Ignoring the Digital Personal Data Protection Act (DPDP Act), 2023 is no longer just a compliance risk.
+It can seriously damage your brand, erode customer trust, and attract heavy legal penalties.

 1. Hefty Penalties